 I don’t take these years for granted.
 Being free of stuff is a high unto itself.
 We’ve been able to travel inexpensively, and even earn a little.
 And we keep going.
 The more we travel the more we want to see and do.
 Inertia has taken over.

 But now we pause, and I’m finding myself unsettled in a new way.
 The defining moments of 2016 weren’t on the road, but at home and in my head.
-In a nutshell, my year’s notable events:
+Notable events this year, bringing me to this juncture, include:

 - We learned we were going to be grandparents.
 Happy news!